-In addition to these branded drug product candidates, our product pipeline also includes the generic product candidate including ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea, which is being developed in collaboration with Perrigo UK.
+In addition to these branded drug product candidates, our product pipeline also includes generic product candidates, including ivermectin cream, 1%, for the treatment of inflammatory lesions associated with rosacea, which is being developed in collaboration with Perrigo UK.
 A bioequivalence study for ivermectin cream, 1%, was initiated in June 2016.